Tata Steel, Britain offer more aid to steel town

 LONDON Tata Steel will offer 3 million pounds ($4.62 million), to be matched by government, for job creation in Britain's Scunthorpe where its steel plant is to restructure, the two said in a joint statement.

-Tata Steel (TISC.NS), Britain's biggest steelmaker, may cut about 1,200 jobs as part of plans to restructure there.
+Tata Steel, Britain's biggest steelmaker, may cut about 1,200 jobs as part of plans to restructure there.

 "Tata Steel’s regeneration arm UK Steel Enterprise has pledged 3 million pounds to support job creation in Scunthorpe, on top of 10 million pounds it has already earmarked to help regenerate UK steel communities over the next five years," the government and Tata Steel said.